bnsouza/AIFCWC/README.md

-# AIFCWC – All-Time International Football Club World Championship
+# AIFCWC – AI Football Club World Championship

 Welcome to the **AIFCWC**: a fictional football tournament that brings together the greatest club teams of all time in a single, epic championship.
 This project is a fun, creative experiment to imagine what would happen if legends from different eras and styles clashed on the pitch.